Senators are elected or appointed from each of the academic colleges. Senators serve one-year terms beginning each April.

 Students' Association Senators

-Further information about senators from each academic college is available by clicking on the name of each college.
+Further information about senators from each academic college is available by clicking the button in each section.
 Click any senator's name to send an email.

 Become a Students' Association Senator